WildHealth Data Model

 Necropsy

-A Necropsy is associated with a specific Animal Source Carcass.
-The earliest date a Necropsy can occur is when the dead animal was found and a Field Necropsy was conducted (no Carcass collection) or after the Carcass was collected.
+A Necropsy is performed on a specific Animal Source Carcass.
+A Necropsy can take place is either at the time the dead animal is found and a field necropsy is conducted (without Carcass collection) or after the Carcass has been collected.

-Necropsies can be primary or secondary.
-A primary necropsy usually starts with an intact carcass (not previously used in a necropsy).
-A secondary necropsy is usually conducted by a veterinarian pathologist using pictures of the primary necropsy or using a carcass already necropsied.
+Necropsies can be classified as primary or secondary.
+A primary necropsy typically begins with an intact Carcass that has not been previously examined.
+In contrast, a secondary necropsy is usually performed by a veterinary pathologist using either photographs from the primary Necropsy or conducting the Necropsy again.

-A Necropsy does not provide Specimens directly but through the Animal Source Record.
+A Necropsy does not provide Specimens directly; rather, Specimens are provided through the dead Animal Source Carcass.

 Environmental Source